5 Tennessee Adoption Laws You Should Know

 Medical expenses related to the birth of the baby

-Medical expenses for the child and birth mother
+Medical expenses for the child and prospective birth mother

-Counseling fees for adoptive parents and birth parents for up to one year
+Counseling fees for adoptive parents and prospective birth parents for up to one year

 Legal fees in connection with the adoption

-Reasonable birth mother living expenses, including housing, food, maternity clothing, children’s clothing, utilities and transportation
+Reasonable prospective birth mother living expenses, including housing, food, maternity clothing, children’s clothing, utilities and transportation

 All payments made by the adoptive parents in connection with the adoption must be disclosed to the court to ensure they meet Tennessee adoption laws.
 All fees paid by the adoptive family must be considered “reasonable” by the court.
 During the adoption, your adoption professional will handle transfer of funds to ensure you are meeting appropriate legal regulations.